 Afterglow Cosmetics is Certified Gluten-Free makeup and does not contain any parabens, nanos, bismuth oxychloride, or synthetic dyes.

 Final Thoughts: I think that these new eyeshadows by Afterglow Cosmetics are really worth trying.
-Their formula is amazing, especially considering how clean the list of their ingredients is.
-As a personal preference, I do not wear eyeshadows on a daily basis, (especially powder ones), but I have actually been reaching for Still Life almost daily, and I plan to try more shades.
+Their formula is amazing, and I have been reaching for Still Life almost daily, and I plan to try more shades.
 Moreover, pressed shadows are so much more practical compared to loose powders.

 I hope this review was helpful.
 Have you tried any Afterglow Cosmetics products?
 If yes, is there anything that you recommend trying?